What is an Emergency Restraining Order?

 A mutual restraining order is where both sides seek a restraining order.
 In only rare cases will a Judge in Massachusetts issue a mutual restraining order.
 In the case where a Judge issues a mutual restraining order they are required to make written findings.
 Mutual restraining orders are issued when both parties can convince a judge that they have suffered abuse, and both need an order of protection.

 What happens at a Massachusetts Restraining Order Hearing?

-The two- party restraining order hearing is held in open court before a Judge.
+Restraining order hearings are conducted before a judge.
 That means the courtroom will be open and people may be in attendance.
 Judges should not hold the hearing at sidebar because of safety concerns.
-Anybody who is going to testify has to be sworn to tell the truth.
 At the hearing, the person seeking the order, the Plaintiff, has the burden of proof.
 That means they must convince a judge by a preponderance of the evidence that they are in fear of abuse.
 Both sides may offer testimony and evidence.
 Either side may call witnesses and cross examine on another.
 Judges will issue their ruling at the end of the hearing.
 A judge may either issue the order for up-to one year or they may decline to issue the order.

 What is the Burden of Proof in a Massachusetts Restraining Order hearing?

 The burden of proof is on the plaintiff to prove by a preponderance of the evidence that they need an abuse prevention order.